appcircleio/appcircle-docusaurus/docs/publish-integrations/ios-publish-integrations/add-for-review-on-app-store.md

 # Add for Review on App Store

 Appcircle Publish Module isolates the user to a great extent in the App Store Connect interface with its steps.
-In this way, you can manage your publish process from a single place.
-With the Add for Review on App Store step, you can send your application version in TestFlight directly to the review.
+This allows you to manage the publishing process from a single location..
+With the Add for Review on App Store step, you can send your application version in TestFlight directly for review.

 :::caution Add for Review on App Store

-When this step works, Appcircle will directly submit the relevant version for review.
+When this step is executed, Appcircle will directly submit the relevant version for review.

 For this reason, if there is an error in your [**Metadata Information**](/publish-module/publish-information/meta-data-information) or [**App Information**](/publish-module/publish-information/app-information) details, the step will fail.